Stick-slip in a stack: how slip dissonance reveals aging: Stiff vs. Compliant Driving

-Suppose that the first interface ($i = 1$) starts slipping.
-As the mean position of slab $i = 1$ is fixed, the slab can only react with a negative shear deformation.
-Consequently, the shear stress on the interface above, $i = 2$, is increased.
-This can trigger a slip at interface $i = 2$, which can cause a slip on the interface above for the same reason, which propagates to the slipping of other interfaces.
+\textit{Stiff driving (high-$\Phi$).} Let us suppose that the interface $a = 1$ starts slipping.
+As the mean position of slab $a$ is fixed by the stiff spring, the slab can only react with a negative shear deformation.
+Consequently, the shear stress on the interface above, $i = a + 1$, is increased.
+This can trigger a slip on that interface, which in turn causes a stress increase and slip on the interface above for the same reason, and so on for the rest of the stack.
 The cascade results in a multi-slip event that erases all memory of the system.
 In this case, the multi-layered system thus acts as a system with a single interface with effective properties \footnote{ Similar considerations hold for other physical systems.
 For example, the statistics of avalanches in spring-block models that are rigidly driven (using overdamped dynamics) differ from those in the case of compliant driving~\cite{Rosso2009,Rosso2007}. }, showing periodic stick-slip cycles.